 Seventh graders adventure to the Teton Science School in Jackson, Wyoming, for a week of field science.
 They spend each day in the wilderness of the Teton Mountain watershed, examining flora and fauna and hiking the trails.

-Eighth graders culminate their middle school experience with nearly a week in Washington, D.C., exploring the rich experiences our nation’s capital has to offer.
+Eighth graders culminate their middle school experience with a week in Washington, D.C., exploring the rich experiences our nation’s capital has to offer.

 In the 1960s, the Winter Sports program began at Rowland Hall as a physical education program when we were housed on the Avenues Campus and had limited athletics facilities.
 The tradition continues today as our Winter Sports program allows our students to connect with seasonal physical and athletic pursuits, some of which take advantage of Salt Lake City’s geography, climate, and unique setting as a metropolitan area with immediate and extensive wilderness access and/or the resources available as a former Winter Olympics host city.

-Today, the Middle School Winter Sports program is an extension of our Middle School physical education program.
 Our goal is to expose students to new sports and recreational activities that may become lifelong pursuits and in turn, improve physical and emotional well-being.
 All Winter Sports courses include guided instruction for skill development and enhancement and are designed to keep students physically active throughout the course.
 All Winter Sports options are selected to maximize student physical and emotional safety and have been determined by the school to be of educational value.

 Middle School students participate in the Winter Sports program, which begins in mid-January and continues for five Friday afternoons.
-The academic schedule is shortened on these days so students can participate in activities such as downhill skiing and snowboarding, ice skating, cross-country skiing, backcountry skiing, curling, yoga, basketball, tennis, squash, SCUBA training, and rock climbing.
+The academic schedule is shortened on these days so students can participate in activities such as downhill skiing and snowboarding, ice skating, cross-country skiing, backcountry skiing, curling, yoga, tennis, squash, SCUBA training, and rock climbing.